oracle-livelabs/oci/oci-apm-getstarted/08-construct-query/construct-query.md

 Often the business cases require some insight into the distribution of the web applications used in the sessions.
 To cover this requirement, you can use the **unique_values** function and show the unique values of the dimension in the result.

-7. Replace the first min function in the query, with **unique_values** function.
-Your query should look like below.
+7. Replace the first min function in the query, with the **unique_values** function.
+Your query should look like the one below.

 	``` bash
 	<copy>